MandenB/synthesis-project/README.md

-# VR Enhancements for Potree: Interactive Point Cloud Navigation and Measurement Tools
+# Explorative Point Cloud Virtual Reality: Immersive Visual Insight
+# VR additions to Potree
 This project extends the Potree WebGL-based point cloud renderer with enhanced Virtual Reality (VR) functionalities to provide improved navigation and measurement experiences.
 Built by a group of five students as part of the Geomatics Synthesis Project at TU Delft and in collaboration with GeoDelta, this project aims to address the research question:

 "How does the use of Virtual Reality, compared to GeoDelta's Omnibase Multi-view, affect user perception, interaction, and measurement accuracy in point cloud environments?"